samuel-lucas6/Kryptor/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Error log**
-If you're using the GUI version of Kryptor, please upload your error log file to the GitHub issue so I can understand what is causing the problem.
+Please upload your error log file to the GitHub issue so I can understand what is causing the problem.
+Here's where you can find the log file:

 GUI Installed: %APPDATA%\Kryptor\error log.txt
 GUI Portable: Kryptor/error log.txt
+CLI: Run the --error-log command and upload the 'error log.txt' file.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]
- - Version: [e.g. CLI v2.2.0 Beta]
+ - Version: [e.g. CLI v2.2.1 Beta]